Gaurikhune2701/Gaurikhune2701/README.md

 ---

 ## 💡 About Me
 I'm a MERN Stack Developer with a passion for crafting interactive, responsive, and user-friendly web applications.
 My expertise lies in React.js for front-end development, while I leverage Node.js and Express.js to build scalable server-side applications.
-I love solving problems, optimizing web performance, and continuously learning new technologies.

-I enjoy solving problems, optimizing performance, and staying up-to-date with the latest web technologies.
+I love solving problems, optimizing web performance, and continuously learning new technologies.I enjoy solving problems, optimizing performance, and staying up-to-date with the latest web technologies.

 ---